 About half way down we visited the tomb of the king, the entrance gate looked like a monster’s open mouth with long pointy teeth.
 Above is a snake’s head and open mouth with its long fangs, a symbol used on many temples.
 Other figures adorn the entrance gate they represent warriors and some even have wings.
 Older children will love to imagine the warriors and priests of old.
 Inside the tomb remains of the king were found together with thousands of objects that served as burial offerings, which are now in museums.

 These stucco carvings are unusually complex and belong to the best and most beautiful of all Mayan figures ever found and therefore are protected by palm leaf roofs.
 In many temples the stucco has been weathered and the colours have faded.
 On the other side of the steps we saw further friezes some featuring jaguars on the carved rocks .

-Instead of going for a swim in the cenote we drove on to have lunch in the charming town of Tizimin before heading towards our afternoon plans on the northern coast of the Yucatan peninsular.
+Instead of going for a swim in the nearby cenote we drove on to have lunch in the charming town of Tizimin before heading towards our afternoon sights on the northern coast of the Yucatan peninsular.
 There we visited the mesmerizing pink salt lakes at Las Coloradas and took an exciting boat tour through Rio Lagartos to discover the flamingo population and other local birds.

 Recommended Hotels on the Yucatan Peninsular